wajahatuk/spacex/README.md

 ## SpaceX Data Pipeline

-This project aims to create a data pipeline for fetching SpaceX launch data and storing it into a database.
+This project aims to create a data pipeline for fetching SpaceX launch data, storing it into a database, and further normalizing the data into separate tables for better data structure and organization.

 ### Modules